sdalal1/franka_bot_ros/README.md

 `take_picture_interfaces/msg/WaypointList` - contains list of waypoint types

-### Algorithms Used
+### Relevant Algorithms

+- Canny Edge Detection
+- Color thresholding, blob tracking

 ### Future Work
-- use cv for the robot to detect when it needs to refill on paint
+- implement a dynamic system to check whether the paint brush needs more paint
+- optimize the number of waypoints without sacrificing image quality
-- increase the workspace of the robot by experimenting with different psoitions of the canvas
+- increase the workspace of the robot by experimenting with different canvas positions
-- incorporate dynamic location of the canvas
+- incorporate a dynamic dip down distance to the canvas
-- learn how to increase the speed without compromising quality and detecting collisions/odd behaviors